 The final capability required to support uniform global data discovery and access, with a client sending one and the same query to multiple TAP services, is the stipulation that a uniform standard data model is exposed (through TAP) using agreed naming conventions, formats, units, and reference systems.
 Defining this core data model and associated query mechanism is what this document is for.

-The purpose of this document is twofold: (1) to define a simple data model to describe observational data, and (2) to define a standard way to expose it through the TAP protocol to provide a uniform interface to discover observational science data products of any type.
+Thus the purpose of this document is twofold: (1) to define a simple data model to describe observational data, and (2) to define a standard way to expose it through the TAP protocol to provide a uniform interface to discover observational science data products of any type.

 This document is organized as follows: